Configuring Static Route Tracking using IP SLA (Basic)

 IP SLAs is a feature included in the Cisco IOS Software that can allow administrators the ability to Analyze IP Service Levels for IP applications and services.
 IP SLA's uses active traffic-monitoring technology to monitor continuous traffic on the network.
 This is a reliable method in measuring over head network performance.
 Cisco Routers provide IP SLA Responders that give accuracy of measured data across a network.

 With IP SLAs, routers and switches perform periodic measurements.
-The number and type of available measurements are vast and in this article I will be covering just the ICMP ECHO feature.
-IP SLA in itself is a very big topic to cover J
+The number and type of available measurements are vast and in this article we will be covering just the ICMP ECHO feature.
+IP SLA in itself is a very big topic to cover.

 Let us take an example of a basic redundant WAN link scenario as shown below: